AaronDavidSchneider/fritz_guestwifi/README.md

 ```

 The fritzbox needs a few seconds to turn on the guest wifi.
 As home assistant pulls the new state of the guest wifi directly after a switch toggle, the switch goes back to its earlier position.
 I therefore set `scan_interval` to a reasonably low time to get the state pulled quickly.

+I use this switch together with the automatic disable setting in the fritzbox.
+It turns of the guest wifi if no one was connected for X minutes.